Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 ## Thieves Guild

 Thieves guild has some issues for a small percentage of people.
+The vast majority of these issues are caused by vanilla issues where when handing in one quest, the following quest does not start correctly.

 As a general rule - save **before** handing in a quest to Brynjolf, so if you have issues you don't have to redo it.

-### Quest XYZ isnt starting
+### Next quest isnt starting

 You need to do Radiant quests before the next quest will start these settings can be seen in the MCM.

 If you have met these objectives but the next quest does not start.

 1. Exit Wildlander and restart using the Wildlander Launcher.
 1. Load your game using a save before you handed in the previous quest.
-1. Speak to Brynjolf hand in quest - next should start.
+1. Speak to Brynjolf hand in previous quest - next should start.

-If it doesnt, you will need to look up the quest ID to start the quest manually then use the below commands to force it to start.
+If it doesn't, you will need to look up the quest ID to start the quest manually then use the below commands to force it to start.

 {: .console}
 >